clarjon1/clarjon1/README.md

 ### Hi there 👋

+I'm clarjon1!
+I do some computery things.
+I have a blog I sometimes update when I have content over at https://clarjon1.com/

 <!--
 **clarjon1/clarjon1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.